hannahro15/Cattery-project/README.md

 To the right of where the main/master branch were selected and '/root', then click save.

-The website should now be working and the deployed website link is this [https://hannahro15.github.io/Cattery-project/].
+The website should now be working and this is the [link to the deployed site]("https://hannahro15.github.io/Cattery-project/").